Tools4everBV/HelloID-Conn-Prov-Target-Topdesk-Operators/README.md

     mobileNumber        = $p.Contact.Business.Phone.Mobile
 }
 ```
+## Remarks
-### Remarks
+### Managing operator groups
- - Currently, we only support managing operator groups (no permission groups etc.).
+Currently, we only support managing operator groups (no permission groups etc.).

+### Use Topdesk person as input
+Use create.personData.ps1 and update.personData.ps1 if you want to use a Topdesk person as input to create or update Topdesk operators.

 ## Getting help